 Bing is the most annoying and obnoxious little shite I’ve ever seen.

 Bing is a bunny.
 A giant black 3 year old bunny who is triple the size of his carer, and could easily just stomp him to death (insert Bing “dumm dummm dumm dummmm” stomping noise here)

 He’s a whingy little arse.
 I’ve no idea what he’s teaching kids.
 He’ll lose his rag of someone plays with his toys.
 He’ll squirt 10 loads of bubble bath in the bath when you’re not looking so it overflows.
 He’ll steal from a shop.
 He’ll kill butterflies.
 He’ll smash up his mates artwork because it’s not what he wanted.
 He’ll literally whinge at everything.
 Seriously, everything….

 Coco is a bunny, Bings cousin.
 She’s mildly annoying, and has a bed time ritual of insisting her fairies say night to everything, that seems to take most of the night to carry out.

 Pando, a panda, who can’t keep his shorts on and walks around making odd noises.
 Honestly, he’ll have his shorts on, then next minute, whip them off, no reason.
 Very strange.

-Padget, Pandos career, is a green thing.
+Padget, Pandos carer, is a green thing.
 Not a person, not an animal.
 A thing.
-We’re pretty sure that her and Flop are, you know, friends ?.
-She runs the shop that Bing steals from ?♂️
+We’re pretty sure that her and Flop are, you know, friends with benefits.
+She runs the shop that Bing steals from…..

 Sula, an elephant, who is just as obnoxious as Bing, like, she’s up there with the worst of them.
 She’s a know-it-all elephant, the worst kind.